Chris35Wills/LFMapper/README.md

 4. For more info on exactly how the program works, keep reading...

-*NB/ This has been tested in Linux and windows environments - there are problems in MAC environments that are still being worked on (see [OSX related issues](#osx-related-issues))*
+*NB/ This has been tested in Linux and windows environments - there are problems in OSX environments that are still being worked on (see [OSX related issues](#osx-related-issues))*

 ## About